pivotal/docs-tap/namespace-provisioner/use-case6.hbs.md

-# Apply Scan Template overlays from Grype package install on AirGap
+# Apply scanner ScanTemplate overlays on Air-gapped environments

 The namespace provisioner includes pre-configured `grype-scanner` PackageInstall for each developer namespace, as described in the [Default resources]((namespace-provisioner/default-resources.hbs.md)) section of the documentation.
-If you require customization of the Scan Template created by the PackageInstall, it is important to note that the namespace provisioner does not directly create the Scan Template.
-Therefore, overlays should be applied to the Scan Template through package customization (For more information on how to customize a package installation, please refer to [Customize a package](customize-package-installation.hbs.md)).
+If you require customization of the ScanTemplate created by the PackageInstall, it is important to note that the namespace provisioner does not directly create the ScanTemplate.
+Therefore, overlays should be applied to the ScanTemplate through package customization (For more information on how to customize a package installation, please refer to [Customize a package](customize-package-installation.hbs.md)).

-This use case shows how you can apply the overlays to the Scan Templates from the Grype Package Install overlays applied via annotations
+This use case shows how you can apply the overlays to the ScanTemplates from the Grype Package Install overlays applied via annotations

-1. To enable updates to the Scan Templates, you can create an overlay specifically designed for this purpose.
-When the package is processed, the overlay will be applied to the Scan Template.
+1. To enable updates to the ScanTemplates, you can create an overlay specifically designed for this purpose.
+When the package is processed, the overlay will be applied to the ScanTemplate.
 It is done by the reference to this overlay in the annotation `ext.packaging.carvel.dev/ytt-paths-from-secret-name`:

     ```yaml
     cat << EOF | kubectl apply -f -